Last modified: September 16, 2025

 automatically locks the mutex on creation and unlocks it on destruction, ensuring the increment operation is thread-safe.

 Deadlocks occur when two or more threads are waiting for each other to release resources, resulting in a standstill.
-To avoid deadlocks, it's crucial to lock multiple resources in a consistent order, use try-lock mechanisms, or employ higher-level concurrency primitives like std::lock
+To avoid deadlocks, you need to lock multiple resources in a consistent order, use try-lock mechanisms, or employ higher-level concurrency primitives like std::lock

 or condition variables.